By Appointment Only - please get in touch to book appointments, meetings, viewings etc. as there is not always someone in the office.

 your voice counts : recovery exists

-We are qualified and/or accredited psychotherapists and clinicians with specialised clinical training in CBT and practice as Integrative Cognitive Behavioural Psychotherapists.
+We are qualified and/or accredited psychotherapists and clinicians with specialised clinical training in CBT and Existential Therapy/Counselling.
+We practice as Integrative Cognitive Behavioural Psychotherapists and Existential Therapists/Counsellors.
 We are experienced clinicians working in eating disorders, although we have lots of experience working with many other issues too, including depression, anxiety, body image, stress, self-esteem and much more.

 We have undergraduate and postgraduate university degrees in Psychology and Psychological Research as well as in English.
 Our Director will be starting her Doctorate in Psychology in 2017.
-We have additional qualifications in other therapies such as Stress Management Therapy, Clinical Hypnotherapy as well as qualifications in training, clinical supervision, self-harm, suicide and much more!
+We have additional qualifications in other therapies such as Stress Management Therapy, Clinical Hypnotherapy, ACT, MIndfulnes as well as qualifications in training, clinical supervision, self-harm, suicide and much more!

 We engage in regular Clinical Supervision (individual, group and peer supervision) and frequent Continuous Professional Development (CPD).
-Our therapists hold Professional Membership with various organisations, including COSCA, BABCP, The CBT'ers Club and The British Psychological Society.
-They have their own Professional Indemnity Insurance, PVG/Disclosure Scotland Membership and are registered with ICO's Data Protection Scheme.
+Our therapists hold Professional Membership with various organisations, including COSCA, BABCP, BACP, UKCP, NMC, NHC and BPS They have their own Professional Indemnity Insurance, PVG/Disclosure Scotland Membership and are registered with ICO's Data Protection Scheme.